oceanprotocol/docs/discover/faq.md

 <summary>Is it possible to reverse engineer a dataset on Ocean by having access to both the algorithm and the output? </summary>

 Not to our knowledge.
-But please, give it a shot and share the results with us 😄
+But please, give it a shot and share the results with us 😄.

+PS: We offer good rewards 😇

 </details>

 <details>